browserengineering/book/book/invalidation.md

 in Python, this might require refactoring to change the API shape of `ProtectedField` to be functional rather than object-oriented.

-*Optimizing paint* Even after making layout fast for text input, paint is still painfully slow.
+16-10 *Optimizing paint*.
+Even after making layout fast for text input, paint is still painfully slow.
 Fix that by storing the display list between frames, dirty bits for whether paint is needed for each layout object, and mutating the display list rather than re-creating it every time.